-The Bylaw on Providing Information to Food Consumers (BiH OG #68/13) prescribes nutritional value labeling for end consumer foods and foods for institutions and the service sector.
+The Bylaw on Providing Information to Food Consumers (BiH OG # 68/13; available in local language only) prescribes nutritional value labeling for end consumer foods and foods for institutions and the service sector.
 Mandatory nutritional labeling should include:

 - Energy value; and - Amount of fat, saturated fatty acids, carbohydrates, sugar, protein, and salt.